sequelize/sequelize/docs/docs/models.md

   // project will be the first entry of the Projects table with the title 'aProject' || null })

-// since v1.3.0: only select some attributes and rename one Project.find({
+Project.find({
   where: {title: 'aProject'},
   attributes: ['id', ['name', 'title']]